TravorLZH/LearnOS/README.md

 `memorydemo`: Some demos of reading disk and memory

+`kerneltest`: This is a failed demonstration of loading assembly kernel.

 ### OS in 32 bit protected mode

 `helloworld32`: basic 32 bit programs

+`kerneltest32`: A successful demonstration of loading c kernel in 32-bit protected mode

+##### Note
+`kerneltest32` may be the last project I created in this repo.
+If you want to find more